Some of the links in this post may be affiliate links.

 All in all, this is an amazing mix for your Aglaonema or Chinese Evergreen.
 It is moisture-retentive, while at the same, has good drainage so there is no excess water hanging around to cause root rot.

 There are also numerous other wonderful mixes.
-So check out Oh Happy Plants (this link will automatically give you 10% off at checkout), or go straight to the Rainforest Soil Blend page and enter code OHIOTROPICS to get 10% off at checkout.
+So check out the Rainforest Soil Blend and get 10% off automatically at checkout!

 2. Mix Your Own With Perlite or Pumice